SourySK/NiagaraUIRenderer/README.md

 1. **Install precompiled plugin into Unreal Engine:**
 Recommended if you want to use plugin across multiple projects.
 Installation Steps:
-* Download precompiled plugin for your version of Unreal Engine
+* Download the precompiled plugin for your version of Unreal Engine
-* Extract whole plugin folder into ..\..\YourEngineInstallationPath\Engine\Plugins\
+* Extract the whole plugin folder into ..\..\YourEngineInstallationPath\Engine\Plugins\
 * Enable Niagara UI Renderer in your projects Plugins settings
 * Enjoy!

 2. **Install precompiled plugin into your project only:**
 Recommended if you want to use plugin in this project only.
 Installation Steps:
-* Download precompiled plugin for your version of Unreal Engine
+* Download the precompiled plugin for your version of Unreal Engine
-* Extract whole plugin folder into ..\..\YourProjectPath\Plugins\
+* Extract the whole plugin folder into ..\..\YourProjectPath\Plugins\
 * Enable Niagara UI Renderer in your projects Plugins settings
 * Enjoy!

 3. **Compile your own version from GitHub:**
 Recommended if you're Unreal Engine God.
 Installation Steps:
-* Download plugin source from the GitHub repository
+* Download the plugin source from the GitHub repository
 * Copy the plugin into your plugins folder
 * Regenerate Visual Studio project files
 * Recompile